 Law & Tech Incubator | Apr 2020 - present

-I co-founded the JURIST Digital Scholars Program to support interdisciplinary research at the crossroads of law, technology and public policy.
+JURIST Digital Scholars Program aims to support interdisciplinary research at the crossroads of law, technology and public policy.

-In the summer of 2020, we selected an inaugural class of 15 Digital Scholars.
-They hail from Harvard Law School, Yale University, and Stony Brook University.
-Their research will investigate algorithmic bias, model the effectiveness of police reforms, predict reader engagement with legal articles, apply Natural Language Processing to understand the US Supreme Court's decisions, compare data governance across countries, among other nascent topics at the frontier of law, technology and public service.
+The research projects we sponsors investigate algorithmic bias, model the effectiveness of police reforms, predict reader engagement with legal articles, apply Natural Language Processing to understand the US Supreme Court's decisions, compare data governance across countries, among other nascent topics at the frontier of law, technology and public service.

 IOS application | Apr 2018 - Mar 2020